richardbinder/MachineLearning2024S/report.md

     - `CALC` (Alcohol consumption)
     - `MTRANS` (usually used transportation)

-    Will be also receive the same processing as the ones before due to either be ordinar attributes or being nominal attibutes with more than two values.
+    Will be also receive the same processing as the ones before due to either be ordinal attributes or being nominal attributes with more than two values.

 - For handling nominal attributes easily, we decided to transform the nominal attributes into binary values.
 For example: Yes = 1, No = 0.
 This applies to the following attributes:
     - `Gender` (Male = 1, Female = 0)